 Pay Transparency Legislation Is Raising the Stakes

 Irish employers already face obligations under the Employment Equality Acts 1998-2015, which prohibit pay discrimination on nine grounds including gender, age, and disability.
-The Gender Pay Gap Information Act 2021 has added reporting requirements for larger employers, and the threshold continues to fall.
-Organisations with 50 or more employees are now required to report their gender pay gap annually.
+The Gender Pay Gap Information Act 2021 has added annual reporting requirements, and since 2025 the threshold has reached its lowest point: any organisation with 50 or more employees must now report its gender pay gap.

 What Happens When Employers Guess at Pay Rates